 City Directories “Although Directories, as a general thing, have heretofore been confined to cities of considerable size, it does not follow that they are not a convenience to places of smaller growth.
 Winsted is able to support a Directory of its own as well as places of greater pretensions."
-From the Winsted City Directory, 1872
+Winsted City Directory, 1872

 Early Winsted City Directories

 City directories were originally intended to serve as business directories, but as cities grew so did their directories and the information that they offered.
 These directories are an amazing resource for family researchers!

 Winsted's earliest directory was published in 1872 and was only 102 pages long.
 Listings for the towns of Torrington, Goshen, Litchfield, and Norfolk were eventually included in the Winsted directories.
 The library has nearly every year, from 1872 through 1980, and some of the earlier editions have been digitized.Some directories are available at the Winchester Town Clerk's Office, the CT State Library, and Ancestry.com.

 houses of worship

 Some early city directories listed marriages and deaths, and some later volumes offered street-by-street listings (see the pink or orange-colored pages).
 If a business or residence had a telephone, the symbol of a bell was indicated next to the listing.